First Grade

 - Story problems

-A spiraling curriculum gives children multiple opportunities to explore, conceptualize, and deepen their understanding of mathematics.
+A spiraling curriculum gives children multiple opportunities to conceptualize, build, and deepen their understanding of mathematics.
 By introducing genuine contexts for exploring mathematical situations, children take on the role of mathematicians rather than simply learners of math.

 Science

 As in math, the study of science emphasizes the development of process skills: observing, classifying, communicating, inferring, interpreting data, and making predictions.
 How do we find out about our world?
 How do scientists work?
-What processes are responsible for life’s unity and diversity?
+What processes are responsible for lifeās unity and diversity?
 What makes objects move the way they do?
 How are organisms structured to ensure efficiency and survival?
 These are the questions that first grade students consider.
 The Park campus is an ideal laboratory for scientific study.
 Students explore the stream, woods, and Lower School garden, collecting and identifying botanical specimens or bringing organisms back to classrooms for further study.
-In the first grade, students investigate Space Systems, explore predator-prey relationships, experiment with forces and movement, learn how their bodies work, explore the seasonal life cycles of different organisms, and problem-solve during engineering design challenges.Ā
+In the first grade, students investigate Space Systems, explore predator-prey relationships, experiment with forces and movement, learn how their bodies work, explore the seasonal life cycles of different organisms, and problem-solve during engineering design challenges.

 Spanish